 Remark 1.4.
 It might be tempting to think that some form of distributional one-wayness should follow from hard classical \rightarrow quantum extrapolation tasks.
-Classically, consider a sampler of a hardto-extrapolate distribution $Samp(r) \rightarrow (a, b)$.
-Then the truncated sampler $f(r) \rightarrow a$ is immediately a distributionally one-way function.
-However, since a quantum algorithm can build a pure state from scratch, it is unclear if any meaningful form of distributional one-wayness can be constructed here.
-From this perspective, it appears that extrapolation may be a more useful abstraction than distributional one-wayness.
+Classically, the truncated sampler of a hard-to-extrapolate distribution is immediately a distributionally one-way function; however, since a quantum algorithm can build a pure state from scratch, it is unclear if any meaningful form of distributional one-wayness can be constructed here.
+From this perspective, it appears that extrapolation is a more useful abstraction than distributional one-wayness.